Joshua861/engine_4/docs_src/src/arch.md

 # Architecture

-SGE was designed to be very flexible and easy to use, even for someone unfamiliar with Rust, for this reason it does not impose any set structure on how you must organize your code.
+SGE was designed to be flexible and easy to use, even for someone unfamiliar with Rust, for this reason it does not impose any set structure on how you must organize your code.